 Foreign borrowers sometime opt for a 5-year ARM (Adjustable Rate Mortgage) which has a lower rate than a 30 year fixed, but only for the first 5 years.
 The rationale is that they plan on paying back the loan within 5 years.

-Not dependent on age
+Getting a mortgage loan not dependent on age

-Experience of the banker
+Experience of the loan officer

 It is very important to work with the right banker within the bank.
-For example, calling Citibank and speaking to someone at random doesn’t mean that banker is the right match.
+For example, calling HSBC and speaking to someone at random doesn’t mean that banker is the right match.
 Reason is that you want a banker who has worked on many deals with foreign buyers, not someone who just learned the foreign buyer program last month.

 An experienced banker makes the process much smoother.
 He would have the right relationships to push the loan through efficiently because getting a commitment letter within the agreed upon time (in the contract) is extremely important.
 This is why we always recommend the client work with an experienced banker.
 We would provide references to bankers as well.

 Of course, the bank’s main concern is the borrower’s ability to cover monthly debt obligations.
 This is why the debt-to-income ratio is important.
-But being high-net-worth individuals, our clients who opt for mortgage financing have always successfully gotten a mortgage here in the US.
+But being high-net-worth individuals, our clients who opt for mortgage financing have always successfully gotten a mortgage here in the U.S.